-Once more there were big features that now seem commonplace in both the mobile and iOS markets, with the likes of landscape typing now available in third party apps.
+Once more there were big features that now seem commonplace in both the mobile and iOS markets, such as landscape typing now available in third party apps.

 The first really big update came in the form of Spotlight, that search page to the far left of your home screens, allowing you to search through contacts, Mail and Calendar apps.

 Cue 2010 and a refresh of name.
-Unhappy with dominating just the mobile market, Apple spied the next big thing in the form of a tablet.
+Unhappy with dominating just the mobile market, Apple spied the next big thing in the form of the tablet.

 So what did iOS4 bring to the iPad, and the newly launched iPhone 4?
-Wallpapers would be the first thing to change, with the dull bland black background being replaced, with customisable lock screen wallpapers as well. iBooks made its first appearance, optimised to turn the iPad into an eReader.
+Wallpapers would be the first thing to change: the dull bland black background was replaced, and customisable lock screen wallpapers arrived as well. iBooks made its first appearance, optimised to turn the iPad into an eReader.